Airmont, New York

 Cherry Lane Elementary, one of the five elementary schools within the Suffern Central School District, was awarded the National Blue Ribbon of Excellence award in 2013.
 The elementary serves much of Airmont.

-Airmont (/en/) is a village in the town of Ramapo, Rockland County, New York, United States, located north of the state of New Jersey, east of Suffern, south of Montebello, and west of Chestnut Ridge.
+Airmont (/ˈɛːrmɒnt/) is a village in the town of Ramapo, Rockland County, New York, United States, located north of the state of New Jersey, east of Suffern, south of Montebello, and west of Chestnut Ridge.
 The population was 10,166 at the 2020 census.

 The village of Airmont, incorporated in 1991, is a consolidation of the hamlets of Tallman, Airmont and South Monsey.
 Joseph Berger of The New York Times wrote in a 1997 article that Airmont was one of several Ramapo villages formed "to preserve the sparse Better Homes and Garden[sic] ambiance that attracted them to Rockland County."
 In 2005, Peter Applebome of The New York Times said that Airmont was "slapped around enough by the courts to be something other than a virginal player in any discrimination case" since it ran into legal resistance to its development laws.